proseLA/authorizenet_cim/README.md

 i have done everything that i think necessary to protect cardholder data.  if you think this module violates any tenet of PCI-DSS, feel free to open an issue on github.  this code is at:  https://github.com/proseLA/authorizenet_cim/  the code is there for anyone to see, and i take protection of cardholder data seriously.

+# debugging
+currently this module will log all FAILED transactions to cim_response.log in the logs directory.  to see all transactions in that log file, one can set the key MODULE_PAYMENT_AUTHORIZENET_CIM_DEBUGGING to true; OR create a new constant called DEBUG_CIM and set that to true.  both of these do the same thing.  they will log all transaction responses to the cim_response.log; as well as make use of the ZC logger to create a ZC type log.

+i am working on changing the prefix of those ZC logs to be cimDEBUG as opposed to myDEBUG but am currently having a little difficulty with that.